 Seniors who have a difficult time chewing and swallowing their food often lose interest in eating altogether.
 Dysphagia is a disorder that affects the neck muscles, and seniors with this health condition are at risk of malnourishment.
 Seniors with dysphagia should consider sticking to liquids and soft foods for vitamins, minerals, and calories.
 Soups, stews, smoothies, pureed vegetables, and yogurt are all great options for seniors with dysphagia.

 Managing the symptoms of dysphagia and other several other health conditions can be challenging for seniors.
-If your elderly loved one is living with a serious medical condition and needs help managing the tasks of daily living, reach out to Home Care Assistance, a Lincoln home care company you can trust.
+If your elderly loved one is living with a serious medical condition and needs help managing the tasks of daily living, reach out to Home Care Assistance, a trusted provider of home care, Lincoln, CA families can turn to.
 Our caregivers are available 24/7, there are no hidden fees in our contracts, and we offer a 100% satisfaction guarantee on all of our in-home care services.

 2. Organ Failure